websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/including-default-resources-with-fragments.md

 Now that you know how to include a resource and reference it in a Fragment, you can use a new resource in the example Fragment Collection.

-1. Copy an image, such as an image from <https://www.freeimages.com/>, to the `liferay-i6r3/src/i6r3-collection/resources/` folder.
+1. Copy an image, such as an image from <https://www.freeimages.com/>, to the `liferay-i6r3.zip/src/i6r3-collection/resources/` folder.

 1. Import the Fragment Collection in the Docker container again as you did above:

     ```bash
-    npm run import
+    yarn run import
     ```

 1. Verify that the Fragment Collection includes the resource.
 In the *Fragments* page in the UI, select the *I6R3 Collection* and click the *Resources* tab.
 The new image appears in the resource listing.